hatakkey/MAG-integrated/docs/4G_session_verification.md

 64 bytes from 180.0.0.1: icmp_seq=4 ttl=63 time=38.8ms.
 64 bytes from 180.0.0.1: icmp_seq=5 ttl=63 time=45.8ms.

-After this ping the session will go to active
+The ping will trigger the paging procedure on which the bearer between eNB and MAG will be activated again.
+This is noticed in the below trac

 ```bash
 336 2025/04/13 16:13:03.952 CEST minor: DEBUG #2001 vprn2043 GTP